EvoMapViz/EvoMapJS/index.md

   **!!
 Do NOT use existing `main` or `dev` branches!!**.
   If you'd like to contribute, please create a new branch with prefix `dev/` and submit a pull request.

+{: .note}
+  The doc is maintained on the `main` branch only, and deployed at [https://evomapviz.github.io/EvoMapJS/](https://evomapviz.github.io/EvoMapJS/).
+  Please always consult the doc through that link (unless they have been recently synced with the `main` branch, the `dev` and `uexp` branches may not contain up-to-date doc).

 # Background

 Last updated: March 2023